nixcloud/pankat/cmd/pankat-static/README.md

 once pankat has been compiled, use blog.lastlog.de to see how to use the software:

-    pankat --input documents/blog.lastlog.de/ --output output/blog.lastlog.de
+    pankat --documents documents/blog.lastlog.de/

-run a local webserver in output/blog.lastlog.de to review the static page generator output
+run a local webserver in documents/blog.lastlog.de to review the static page generator output

     python -m http.server

-then visit localhost:8000 in any webbrowser.
+then visit localhost:8000 in any browser.